 Advertisement

-The Gates Foundation doesn’t focus on counterpart funding, because the problem with that model is sustainability.
-For example, if you say, “We’ll each pay 50% of health worker salaries,” the moment the donor funding stops, say, when USAID leaves, the program collapses.
-The government must see these programs as its own.
+The Gates Foundation doesn’t focus on counterpart funding because the problem with that model is sustainability.
+For example, if you say, “We’ll each pay 50% of health worker salaries,” the moment the donor funding stops, the program collapses.
+The government must see these programs as their own.

 What we can do is help them get started and give them time to adjust.
-For instance, if we say, ‘go and hire 500 midwives today,’ the government will say we have to put it in next year’s budget.
+For instance, if a state identifies the need to hire 500 midwives today, the government will say we have to put it in next year’s budget.
 We say okay, hire them now, put them on the books.
 We’ll give you one year to adjust your priorities.
-Then we can say, ‘okay, we’ll pay for the first year’.
-But after that, 100% you pay for the rest.
-It’s not counterpart funding, it is buying time for them — it’s catalytic funding.
+Then we can say, ‘okay, we’ll pay for the first year.’
+But after that, you pay 100% for the rest.
+It’s not counterpart funding; it is buying time for them — it’s catalytic funding.

 TheCable: One of the advantages of having a large population in a country like Nigeria is that we can also be among the biggest beneficiaries of reductions in maternal and malaria deaths.
 Looking at the progress over the years, recent challenges from 2020 to 2025, coupled with this year’s theme of “not stopping at almost,” how would you define Nigeria’s ‘almost’?